ox-it/ox-calendar-widget/README.md

 ## Changelog
+* 0.4
+  * bug fix: use local time (instead of UTC) to determine currently occupied locations.
 * 0.3
   * bug fix: do not append an empty string to the array of currently occupied locations.
 * 0.2